The Radius Distribution of Planets Around Cool Stars: Formalism

 \subsection{Estimating the Radius Distribution Function}

 In all the \Kepler\ planet occurrence calculations to date, the shape of the radius function has been explored only very coarsely, by calculating the occurrence rate in several different radius bins and either fitting a power law or qualitatively commenting on the shape. \citet{howard2012} found a good fit to an $R^{-2}$ power law down to 2 $\Rearth$, and declined to comment for smaller planets.
-On the other hand, \citet{fressin2013} and \citet{petigura2013} note that the occurrence rate of planets increases towards smaller radius but then appears to flatten out below about 2.8 $\Rearth$. \citet{dressing2013} claim that the occurrence rate begins to decrease for planets smaller than 1-1.4 $\Rearth$.
+On the other hand, \citet{fressin2013} and \citet{petigura2013} note that the occurrence rate of planets increases towards smaller radius but then appears to flatten out below about 2.8 $\Rearth$. \citet{dressing2013} claim that the occurrence rate begins to decrease for planets smaller than 1-1.4 $\Rearth$, and \citet{petigura2013b} find that the planet occurrence rate decreases for planets smaller than 2 $\Rearth$.

 Investigating the shape of the radius distribution in more detail requires a non-parametric approach, and also should avoid binning.
-Here we introduce the concept of a modified kernel density estimator (MKDE) in order to accomplish this.
+Here we introduce the concept of using a weighted kernel density estimator in order to accomplish this.